selmeci/dgraph-tonic/README.md

   let txn = client.new_mutated_txn();
   // Upsert: If wrong_email found, update the existing data or else perform a new mutation. let response = txn.upsert(q, mu).await.expect("Upserted data");
+  tnx.commit().await.expect("Committed");
 }
 ```

 You can upsert with one mutation or vector of mutations.
+If you would like to commit upsert operation you can use `txn.upsert_and_commit_now()`.
+Txn object is being consumed in this case.

 ### Running a Conditional Upsert